1. Trains, Trains, and Trains

 If you stay within city limits, don’t fear – in Tokyo, you’ll never tire of watching people boarding the local lines for their morning commutes.
 If you think you’ve been on a crowded bus, or in a jam-packed rock concert, you have never seen anything quite like Japan Railways in the morning; staff are actually hired to be “pushers” – people whose sole purpose is to shove passengers into trains that are already at what westerners might consider full capacity.

 With the exception of occasional suicides as people toss themselves on the tracks–a phenomenon that is actually quite common in Tokyo– this form of transportation is punctual to a fault: an 8:32 arrival means an 8:32:00 arrival, not one second wasted.

-In the next 10 years, Tokyo and Osaka will be linked by one of the world’s few maglev (magnetic levitation) trains.
+This year, construction will be starting on one of the world’s few maglev (magnetic levitation) trains to connect Tokyo and Osaka.
 East to central Japan in one hour.
 The speed?
 581 kph.
 The price?
 One can only imagine.

 2. Love Hotels

 Japan, although conservative on many faces, maintains a very open-minded attitude about sex, whether this includes desensitizing youth to violent sexual activity in manga (Japanese comic stories), or creating a specific place for two young lovers to escape their parents and friends for an intimate rendezvous.

 Love hotels provide quick, cheap, and sometimes automated love nests.
 Guests can choose to buy a “short rest” for a few hours, or book the room until 10 AM the next morning.